coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Declare ML Module {+ @string }

-   Loads an OCaml plugin and its dependencies dynamically.
-The :n:`@string` argument must be a valid `findlib <http://projects.camlcity.org/projects/findlib.html>`_ plugin name, for example ``coq-core.plugins.ltac``.
+   Loads OCaml plugins and their dependencies dynamically.
+The :n:`@string` arguments must be valid `findlib <http://projects.camlcity.org/projects/findlib.html>`_ plugin names, for example ``coq-core.plugins.ltac``.
+   They must also contain a `.` to disambiguate against the removed non-findlib loading method.

+   Effects (such as adding new commands) from the explicitly requested plugin are activated, but effects from implicitly loaded dependencies are not activated.

    The first component of the plugin name is a package name that has to be in scope of ``findlib``'s' search path.
 One can see the paths